bazaarvoice/emodb/docs/_posts/2014-08-07-quickstart.md

 {:.workflow}

+### API keys

+EmoDB's REST API requires [API keys]({{ site.baseurl }}/security).
+For clarity the API key header is not included each example below, but in a properly secured system you would need to add it to each request.

+For the purposes of a quick tutorial you can use the default administrator password when using `start-local.sh`, "local_admin", by adding the following parameters to each `curl` command in the tutorial:

+    -H "X-BV-API-Key: local_admin"

 ### Quick Tutorial

-Normally you would start by creating roles and API keys to provide controlled access to EmoDB.
-However, for the sake of keeping the tutorial simple we'll make all requests as the administrator, which in the default configuration provided by `start-local.sh` uses API key "local_admin".
+The following examples assume you have [jq](https://stedolan.github.io/jq/) or an equivalent (see [Recommended Software](#recommended-software) below).
+It is optional-- `jq .` just formats the JSON responses to make them easier to read.

 1. Create a table in the System of Record.
 Specify a "table template" with properties that will be returned with every object in the table:

-        $ curl -s -XPUT -H "Content-Type: application/json" -H "X-BV-API-Key: local_admin" \
+        $ curl -s -XPUT -H "Content-Type: application/json" \
                 "http://localhost:8080/sor/1/_table/review:testcustomer?options=placement:'ugc_global:ugc'&audit=comment:'initial+provisioning',host:aws-tools-02" \
                 --data-binary '{"type":"review","client":"TestCustomer"}' | jq .
         {